zulip/zulip-terminal/docs/getting-started.md

 Try following the steps above to send a message to the Welcome Bot!

-*You must use <kbd>ctrl</kbd><kbd>f</kbd> to autocomplete the name and Zulip address of the person you want to PM.
-If you just type in their full name Zulip Terminal will throw an error.*
+> It's generally best to use <kbd>ctrl</kbd><kbd>f</kbd> to autocomplete the name and Zulip address of the person you want to PM; if you just type in their full name Zulip Terminal will not necessarily know who you are trying to send to.

 <img src="getting-started-imgs/send-pm-autocomplete1.png" width="85%">
 <img src="getting-started-imgs/send-pm-autocomplete2.png" width="85%">